-Under the Family and Medical Leave Act (FMLA), any employee is allowed to take unpaid leave from their job in order to care for an immediate family member or their own medical condition.
+Under the Family and Medical Leave Act (FMLA), an employee is allowed to take unpaid leave from their job in order to care for an immediate family member or their own medical condition.
 Employees may also take time off work under FMLA for matters related to a spouse's, child's, or parent's military deployment.

 The Family and Medical Leave Act also entitles eligible employees to up to 12 weeks of unpaid, job-protected leave during any given year for the birth and care of that person's child.
-This also includes the adopting or fostering a child.
+This also includes adopting or fostering a child.

 Regardless of the reason for taking FMLA leave, the law states that an employee's group health benefits must continue.

 The FMLA is managed by the U.S. Department of Labor's Employment Standards Administration's Wage and Hour Division.
 Request for FMLA leave requires a number of forms, and even then it isn't automatically granted.

 FMLA was signed into law in 1993 and was amended in 2008 by the National Defense Authorization Act.
 This amendment expanded coverage for specific military circumstances, including the care of injured military family members and for other situations related to military service.